 Are you currently choosing a school and wondering is private school worth it?
 If you’re new to the private school sector, it can be hard to know what to expect.
 So, what do you need to know – that private schools might not tell you?

 Most private schools will have a wonderful prospectus.
 You will definitely take a tour of the school with the head teacher.
 Many schools will have taster days for prospective students, so they can get a feel for the school.
+You may need to take an interview (this book has some great tips).
 But if you’re new to the private education sector (as we were) there are still some things that might take you by surprise.

 My daughter is in her 12th year at private school.
 She attended pre-school at a local private school and liked it so much she stayed on for primary and then secondary school.
 We did try a different secondary school for Year 7, but moved back to the original school in Year 8.
 My daughter is now in Year 11 and sitting her GCSEs.

 The plan is to take our child out of private school next year.
 I am really happy with her school, I just don’t think it’s the best idea to send her off to university having only ever experienced the (frankly) pampered world of private education.

 With our experience in mind, here are ten things you need to know about sending your child to a private school: